|

 During the research on improving my Jet DC-1100's particle separator, I ran across Wynn Environmental's dust filters.

-They have a lot more filter area, even though they appear slightly smaller, filter particles to about 1/4 the size of the Jet filter, and they cost about half of what a Jet filter costs.
+They have a lot more filter area, even though they appear slightly smaller, and filter particles to about 1/4 or 1/10th the size of the Jet filter, and cost about half of what a Jet filter costs.

 So I set myself the task of fitting one to my DC-1100.